 The absorbed dosage is the ratio of the dose D to the exposure time.

 D’ = D / t

-Ionizing effect is one of the principle characteristics of radiation.
+The ionizing effect is one of the principal characteristics of radiation.
 The number of ions present in the air is a measure of the radiation intensity.
 The ion dose or exposure is calculated by measuring the ratio of ions in the air Q and the mass m of the irradiated air:

 Ion dose J = Q / m

 Ion dose J generated by a specific gamma-ray with the activity of 1 becquerel from a distance of 1 m per second is indicated by the specific gamma constant.
 The ion dose is expressed by the corresponding energy dose, given that the required amount of energy to ionize a molecule is known for all substances.

 It is important to determine the impact of ionizing radiation on living tissue when dealing with radiation protection issues.

 Wilhelm Conrad Röntgen discovered X-rays while working with experimental discharge tubes.
 He found that invisible rays can penetrate matter that is otherwise impenetrable to ‘normal’ light.
 He called this kind of radiation X-rays, also referred to as Röntgen rays in honor of his name.